Patryk27/strolle/README.md

   <img height="512" src="_readme/demo-v11.jpg" />
 </p>

-Our goal is to create an engine able to produce a good-looking image on a consumer GPU _without_ hardware ray-tracing capabilities -- and to learn & explore, of course!
+Our goal is to experiment with modern real-time lightning techniques such as ReSTIR and see how far we can go on consumer hardware (especially the one without dedicated ray-tracing cores).

 Strolle comes integrated with [Bevy](https://bevyengine.org/), but can be also used on its own (through `wgpu`).

-Status: Experimental, no official release yet.
+Status: Experimental, no official release yet (see the demo below, though!).
 Platforms: Windows, Mac & Linux.

 ## Gallery